The Study Life Award is designed to help with the day-to-day costs of studying at Cardiff Metropolitan University.

 The package provides financial help towards accommodation, travel, food, photocopying and is worth up to £800 per year for the duration of your course*

 The award is centred around a generous catering allowance and is further tailored to accommodate your preference for help with travel, accommodation and/or a print/copy allowance.

-Undergraduate students who will be starting at Cardiff Metropolitan University in September 2019, have a household income of £30,000 or less and are in a low-participation category, will be considered for the award.
+Undergraduate students who will be starting at Cardiff Metropolitan University in September 2020, have a household income of £30,000 or less and are in a low-participation neighbourhood (LPN), will be considered for the award.

-You can check if you live in a low-participation category by using Cardiff Met's Criteria Checker which asks you to enter both your age and postcode.
+You can check if you live in an LPN by using Cardiff Met's Criteria Checker which asks you to enter both your age and postcode.

 To be considered, you must be applying to the university through UCAS as a new Cardiff Metropolitan University student entering a full-time undergraduate course at year one or foundation level

 starting in 2020.